 Suddenly, all the annoyances of the day slipped away.
 What a privilege it was for me to be able to worry about the tiny details of life.
 What a privilege it was for me to be alive and get irritated by stupid things like shoe storage and walls that needed painting when our girl took her final breath at 31.

 Saima was an absolute tour de force who had been diagnosed with stage 4 lung cancer before she even turned 30.

-She was well known within the cancer community for speaking passionately and articulately about what it was like to be a person of color who was living with cancer.
-She spoke about the disparities within her community and the white community and strived to break the taboo of talking about cancer that is so prevalent within many cultures.
+She was well known within the cancer community for speaking passionately and articulately about what it was like to be a person of color living with cancer.
+She spoke about the disparities within her community and the white community.
+She strived to break the taboo of talking about cancer that is so prevalent within many cultures.

-She was a trailblazer and a game changer and a really good human.
+She was a trailblazer and a game-changer, and a really good human.
 We all feel her loss very, very keenly.

 People you know die.

 I am 31, and I have seen far too many of my peers die from a disease that, for some reason, spared me.
 And that brings an abundance of complex emotions that takes a long time to unpick every time someone I know dies.
 Sadness, anger, fear, and heartbreak merge into one big mess to work through.

 In addition to that, there is always guilt.